Tuesday, December 11, 2007

 2:32 AM

-Blogger Jordana said...
+Blogger Jordana Lorraine said...

 The Japanese straighteners like the one mentioned here are kinder to the hair than traditional relaxers, but still a very strong chemical which permanently changes your hair.